A kite trip to Ukraine / Украина

-The truth is that there are some very attractive terraces, and several on the Gorkogo promenade, which is the promenade facing the sea and is where one always ends up when it comes to meeting someone, socializing, seeing and being seen and, in general, just stroll.
+The truth is that there are some very attractive restaurant terraces, several on the Gorkogo promenade, which is the promenade facing the sea and is where one always ends up when it comes to meeting someone, socializing, seeing and being seen and, in general, just stroll.

 Among other things, on the promenade there was: a group of kids doing break dance demonstrations in the middle of a good group of spectators and the most curious thing… without music, sometimes only with the rhythmic clapping of hands of those who watched.

 Further on, in a kind of open-air karaoke, under one of the promenade’s pergolas, people sang about typical Ukrainian songs.
 Nearby there were some boys and girls with some animals on top of the cages in which they were to be transported.